 The most popular bridal mehndi design for legs is the classic full coverage that runs from your toes up till the knees.

-The pattern on you feet can differ from that of the toes, ankles and shin, It doesn’t have to be same all over.
-If you prefer the clutter-free approach for your leg mehndi design, you can stick to spaced out florals, spirals and checkered patterns, and balance the design between your foot and toes.
+The pattern on your feet can differ from that of the toes, ankles, and shin, It doesn’t have to be the same all over.
+If you prefer the clutter-free approach for your leg mehndi design, you can stick to spaced out florals, spirals, and checkered patterns, and balance the design between your foot and toes.

-When the bride walks her way dressed in a complementing outfit towards the groom is an emotional moment, the bride and groom look every bit of a perfect couple.
-Shouldn’t their mehndis match too?
+When the bride walks her way dressed in a complementing outfit toward the groom is an emotional moment, the bride and groom look every bit of a perfect couple.
+Shouldn’t their mehandis match too?

-With so many styles, patterns and options to choose from, there's no doubt that this traditional Indian art has found a place in our hearts for its elegant touch.
+After everything’s said and done, with so many styles, patterns, and options to choose from, there’s no doubt that this traditional Indian art has found a place in our hearts for its elegant touch.
 So what are you waiting for?
-Go out there and perk up the regalities with some stunning wedding mehandi designs that are bound to boost your look up by several notches.
+Go out there and perk up the regalities with some stunning wedding Mehandi designs that are bound to boost your lookup by several notches.